-The total deferred inflows of resources as of June 30, 2022 and 2021, were \$38.9 million and \$52.7 million, respectively.
-The net decrease of \$13.8 million resulted from three factors.
-First, an increase of \$12.4 million attributable to an increase of \$15.1 million resulting from a bond refunding partially offset by normal amortization of deferred gains from bond refundings of \$2.7 million.
-Second, a decrease of \$24.6 million due to changes in the actuarial assumptions, along with the difference between projected and actual investment earnings, and differences between expected and actual experience in the Pension and OPEB trust fund held by the LVVWD.
+The total deferred inflows of resources as of June 30, 2023 and 2022, were \$32.4 million and \$38.9 million, respectively.
+The net decrease of \$6.5 million resulted from three factors.
+First, a decrease of \$3.8 million resulting from the normal amortization of deferred gains from bond refundings.
+Second, a decrease of \$1.2 million due to changes in the actuarial assumptions, along with the difference between projected and actual investment earnings, and differences between expected and actual experience in the Pension and OPEB trust fund held by the LVVWD.
 Third, the decrease of \$1.6 million of deferred lease revenue due to payments received.